 Santiago López

-Growing up between San Diego and San Miguel de Allende, I create art as a bridge between cultures, communities, and lived experiences.
-I use my illustrations to build connection and turn difference into dialogue.
+Growing up between San Diego and San Miguel de Allende, I realized art had the power to bridge cultures, communities, and lived experiences.
+I use my illustrations to build connection, spark a shift, flip the script and turn difference into dialogue.

-As a neurodiverse Latinx artist, my work explores belonging, social justice, and shared humanity through character-driven storytelling and symbolic imagery.
-It explores my ASD and Latinx identity while sparking dialogue around social justice and shared humanity.
+As a neurodiverse artist, my illustrations explore my ASD and Latinx identity while amplifying voices around social justice and shared humanity.
 My artwork has been exhibited at venues including OECD Headquarters Gallery in Paris, on Capitol Hill, the Kennedy Center, California Center for the Arts and at Nickelodeon.
-In 2023, I was selected as a Kennedy Center Emerging Young Artist, and in 2024 I represented the United States at an international art exhibition and forum during the Paralympic Games in Paris.
-These experiences expanded my commitment to crafting inclusive worlds where every story belongs.
+In 2023, I was selected as a Kennedy Center Emerging Young Artist.
+The next year I was chosen to represent the United States at an international art exhibition and forum during the 2024 Paralympic Games in Paris.
+These experiences have expanded my commitment to use art to craft inclusive worlds where every story belongs.

 My art is storytelling.
 Through visual metaphors and symbolism, I search for hidden narratives and explore what connects people and our stories.
 Blending traditional and digital media, I focus on detail, texture, and layered imagery to evoke emotion and reflect diverse perspectives.
+Determined to hold onto the wonder that first sparked my imagination, I believe curiosity and creativity can open new ways of seeing.
 My work is both a personal reflection and an invitation to a more inclusive world.

 PAST EXHIBITIONS